Women in the United States Prohibition movement

-The Temperance movement began over 40 years before the Eighteenth Amendment to the United States Constitution was introduced.
+The Temperance movement began over 40 years before the Eighteenth Amendment was added to the United States Constitution.
 Across the country different groups began lobbying for temperance by arguing that alcohol was morally corrupting and hurting families economically, when men would drink their family's money away.
 This temperance movement paved the way for some women to join the Prohibition movement, which they often felt was necessary due to their personal experiences dealing with drunk husbands and fathers, and because it was one of the few ways for women to enter politics in the era.
 One of the most notable groups that pushed for Prohibition was the Woman's Christian Temperance Union.
 On the other end of the spectrum was the Women's Organization for National Prohibition Reform, who were instrumental in getting the 18th Amendment repealed.
 The latter organization argued that Prohibition was a breach of the rights of American citizens and frankly ineffective due to the prevalence of bootlegging.